cloudmesh/client/docs/source/quickstart.rst

 This should get you through to the ssh session to the VM.The user name to be used at login is either automatically detected and added to the vm information.
-If you like to change the username you can use the username parameter
+If you like to change the username for the login you can use the username parameter

 .. prompt:: cm, cm>

 	     vm login albert-001 --username=ubuntu

-Subsequent logins to this VM will than use the username ubuntu.
+To change the default username for a vm you can use the command

+.. prompt:: cm, cm>

+	    vm username ubuntu albert-001

+This will set the username for the vm `albert-001` to `ubuntu`

 To delete a VM, you use the vm name: